-- The optimal design of fuel assemblies requires confirming core characteristics, such as how long it can be used and how stably it reacts, depending on the arrangement and type of fuel pins in the fuel assembly. - This study examines the core characteristics of candidate fuel assembly configurations and evaluates which configuration excels in safety and economic efficiency when compared to other assemblies.
+Reactor core design technologies are being developed to provide innovative small modular reactors (iSMR) with the highest level of safety and economic efficiency.
+One of these core design innovations focuses on the optimization of fuel assemblies.
+The optimal design of fuel assemblies requires confirming core characteristics, such as how long it can be used and how stably it reacts, depending on the arrangement and type of fuel pins in the fuel assembly.
+This study examines the core characteristics of candidate fuel assembly configurations and evaluates which configuration excels in safety and economic efficiency when compared to other assemblies.

-Methods
+2. Methods

-Generation of New Fuel Assembly Configurations
+2.1 Generation of New Fuel Assembly Configurations

-- > Pin configurations in fuel assemblies can be changed in two main ways. - Modify: Changing the type of pin at a specific location. - Swap: Switching the locations of two pins of different types. - > Pins are classed as fuel rods, burnable absorber rods, and guide tubes. - Guide tubes and instrument tubes are fixed and cannot be altered. - Only the positions and types of fuel rods and burnable absorber rods are changed. - > Pin configurations typically use symmetries such as 1/2, 1/4, or 1/8. - When swapping pins located at symmetry boundaries, the total number must be considered. - Pins at boundaries should be exchanged either with other boundary pins or internally to maintain overall symmetry.
+New configurations were generated to compare with previous fuel assembly design.
+In order to develop neighborhood solutions that are more suited for comparisons, an approach that involves only minor modifications was used rather of generating configurations at random.
+Pin configurations in fuel assemblies can be changed in two main ways: (1) changing the type of pin at a specific location, and (2) switching the locations of two pins of different types.
+Pins are classed as fuel rods, burnable absorber rods, and guide tubes.
+Since the positions of guide tubes or instrument tubes are fixed and cannot be altered, only the positions and types of fuel rods and burnable absorber rods are changed. when the type of pin is altered, the quantity of each type varies; however, swapping the positions maintains the quantities constant.
+Pin configurations typically use symmetries such as 1/2, 1/4, or 1/8.
+When swapping pins located at symmetry boundaries, the total number must be considered.
+Pins at boundaries should be exchanged either with other boundary pins or internally to maintain overall symmetry.